Cralex/Gameboy-Book-Reader-Combo-Font/README.md

 1. The font I made is a hybrid of the default *Font_12.gbf* included with the program and the font from *The Legend of Zelda Link's Awakening*, which is always italic.
 I'm no professional font creator, though, so I'm sure it could look prettier. ~~Maybe someone would like to improve it?~~ I also didn't bother making other font sizes.
 2. The characters that I sacrificed to make the font are mostly accented Latin characters.
 This works fine, unless there is some non-English text is included in your book… It would be possible to make a modified version that doesn't replace these characters, or only replaces those least-likely to be seen, but then you'd need to decide what to swap out instead.
 (Currency symbols that aren't used, for example.)
 I may take a crack at this if I have a need to do so for my own personal use.
 Alternatively, feel free to submit your own!

+## Tips and Tricks

+I have found [Calibre](https://calibre-ebook.com/) to be immensely helpful when using this font, or with Makebook in general.
+Depending on the format your book is in to start with, you can open it in Calibre's ebook editor.
+It is a very powerful tool, but for our purposes try the spellcheck feature.
+You may be able to get an idea of what special characters your book uses by looking at the results.

+You can convert books directly to Makebook-compatible txt formatting by setting the output format to TXT, and setting your TXT output options to Output Encoding *cp1252* and Line ending style to *Windows*.
+Rather than try to scour your book for italic text to convert, I'd change formatting to *Markdown*.
+For the unfamiliar, Markdown is a way of encoding lightweight formatting in a plaintext file.
+So anything that's normally written in *italics* in your book will appear as \*italics\*.
+Searching for occurrences of \* in your book will tell you where the italic content is.